-This is a 300% increase in the tax on regulated sports betting in Ohio in just over two years.
-Moreover, regulated sports betting is the only industry in Ohio to see a tax increase in the Governor's two most recent proposals.
-At 40%, Ohio would be far outside the norm in the U.S.
+If the Governor's proposal becomes effective it would be a 300% increase in the tax on regulated sports betting in Ohio in just over two years.
+Moreover, regulated sports betting would be the only industry in Ohio to see a tax increase in successive budgets.

+At 40%, Ohio would be far outside the norm in the U.S.: